Infomaniak/android-kDrive/README.md

 # Infomaniak kDrive app

 ## A modern Android application for [kDrive by Infomaniak](https://www.infomaniak.com/kdrive).
-### Synchronise, share, collaborate.
-The Swiss cloud that’s 100% secure.
+### Synchronise, share, and collaborate.
+The Swiss cloud is 100% secure.

 #### :cloud: All the space you need
 Always have access to all your photos, videos and documents. kDrive can store up to 106 TB of data.

 #### :globe_with_meridians: A collaborative ecosystem.
 Everything included.
-Collaborate online on Office documents, organise meetings, share your work.
+Collaborate online on Office documents, organize meetings, share your work.
 Anything is possible!

 #### :lock:  kDrive respects your privacy
 Protect your data in a sovereign cloud exclusively developed and hosted in Switzerland.
 Infomaniak doesn’t analyze or resell your data.